Data Science for Construction, Architecture and Engineering

 - Numerous starting points for using data science in other building-related tasks

-Week 3: Pandas Analysis of Time-Series Data from IoT and Construction Phase Application Examples – Time-series analysis Pandas functions are demonstrated in the Construction Phase through the analysis of hourly IoT data from electrical energy meters.
+Section 3: Pandas Analysis of Time-Series Data from IoT and Construction Phase Application Example – Time-series analysis Pandas functions are demonstrated in the Construction Phase through the analysis of hourly IoT data from electrical energy meters.
 Further future learning path examples are introduced for the Construction Phase including project management, building management system (BMS) data analysis, and digital construction such as robotic fabrication.

-Week 4: Statistics and Visualization Basics and Operations Phase Application Examples – Various statistical aggregations and visualization techniques using Pandas and the Seaborn library are demonstrated on Operations Phase occupant comfort data from the ASHRAE Thermal Comfort Database II.
+Section 4: Statistics and Visualization Basics and Operations Phase Application Example – Various statistical aggregations and visualization techniques using Pandas and the Seaborn library are demonstrated on Operations Phase occupant comfort data from the ASHRAE Thermal Comfort Database II.
 Further future learning path examples are introduced for the Operations Phase including energy auditing, IoT analysis, and occupant detection and reinforcement learning.

-Development of this curriculum was led by Dr. Clayton Miller with support from NUS students Charlene Tan, Chun Fu, James Zhan, Matias Quintana, and Vanessa Neo.
+Development of this curriculum was led by Dr. Clayton Miller with support from NUS students Ananya Joshi, Charlene Tan, Chun Fu, James Zhan, Mahmoud Abdelrahman, Matias Quintana, Miguel Martin, and Vanessa Neo.

 “The course broadened my understanding of how data science fundamentals could be integrated into my workflow as a building systems engineer.
 Working the in-class examples with real building data solidified the concepts in my mind, and the resources provided at the end of each module inspired me to learn more.” – Holly Brink, Senior Engineer at Arup in San Francisco, California, USA